zbanalagay/react-redux-koa/README.md

 3. Browse to [http://localhost:3000/](http://localhost:3000/) to view the starter kit!

+4. If you would like to see Redux in action make sure you have the [redux devtools chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) extension installed and pull it up in the chrome devtools pane or right click on the page and pull it up in a separate window.

 This Boilerplate is a work in progress.
 I will be updating it whenever I learn something new and can apply it to this example app.